Skip to content

 • In code review: You can integrate with your CI/CD workflows (like GitHub Actions) to ensure that breaking changes get flagged directly in your review flow.

 • When shipping to the Buf Schema Registry (BSR): This makes them available to other teams and downstream systems like Kafka.
-The BSR lets your organization enforce policy checks that prevent unintended breaking changes from being committed to the BSR.
+The BSR lets your organization enforce policy checks that prevent developers from committing unintended breaking changes to the BSR.
 Instead, they go to a review flow so that the repository owners can review the changes and approve or reject them before they enter your production environment.

 buf breaking runs a set of compatibility checks comparing the current version of your Protobuf schema to a past version.
 The past version can be any type of input that the Buf CLI accepts, such as a BSR module, a GitHub repo, or a Buf image.

 The checker has a built-in set of rules and categories and can also accept rules and categories via Buf plugins.
-They can be used alongside or in place of Buf's defaults.
+You can use them alongside or in place of Buf's defaults.

 Rules and categories

-The checker's rules are split up into logical categories depending on the nature of the breaking changes, so choosing a strictness level is straightforward.
-Rules can also be selected individually to more closely match your organization's policies.
+The checker's categories reflect the nature of the breaking changes, so choosing a strictness level is straightforward.
+You can also select rules individually to more closely match your organization's policies.
 See the rules and categories page for detailed information.

 The configuration categories, from strictest to most lenient, are: